EdCharbeneau/edcharbeneau.github.io/_posts/2023-11-14-integrating-blazor-with-existing-net-web-apps.md

 This example uses the ASP.NET Core Angular template and Blazor Custom Elements to render a Blazor element from Angular.

 [https://github.com/danroth27/BlazorCustomElements][7]

+Another .NET Conf session covered React Migration in detail.
+If you are coming from a React application to ASP.NET Core then this session will be interesting to you.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/0_yZinJAn7U?si=tWE-9LIxxwa8d6Ya" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## Blazor from WebForms